AI in the enterprise: guide covering every department with governance, risks, and roadmap

 Deployment methods and technical approaches

-Beyond specific use cases, there are cross-cutting methods that can be combined across departments.
-The right approach depends on data maturity, system landscape, and organisational readiness.
+Alongside individual use cases, there are methods that work across departments—such as RAG or connected agents.
+What fits depends on data maturity, your systems landscape, and organisational readiness.

 Retrieval-augmented generation (RAG)